mikemarsian/serially/README.md

 Notice that the _promote_ task didn't run at all, since the _publish_ task that ran before it returned _false_ for both posts.

 ### Configuration
-You can specify in which Resque queue the task-containing `Serially::Job` will be scheduled:
+You can specify in which Resque queue the `Serially::Job` for each instance of your class will be scheduled:
 ```ruby
 class Post
      include Serially